-For detailed information, see the One Identity Manager Report SubscriptionsAdministration Guide and the One Identity Manager Web Designer Web Portal User Guide.
+For more information, see the One Identity Manager Report Subscriptions Administration Guide and the One Identity Manager Web Designer Web Portal User Guide.

 TimeTrace

 Use the TimeTrace function to track changes to an object that were made up to any point in the past.